 ERC-7007 accommodates both methods through its modular verifier interface, letting developers choose the approach that best fits their use case.

-The Technical Architecture
+The Technical Architecture of an ERC-7007 Deployment

 The AIGC-NFT smart contract is the core contract, compliant with both ERC-721 and ERC-7007 interfaces.
 It handles minting, ownership, transfers, and the AIGC-specific data storage.